alipouryousefi/data-structures/Tree/README.md

 you can represent a tree data structure using objects and references.
 A tree is a hierarchical data structure composed of nodes, where each node has a value and can have zero or more child nodes.
 The topmost node in the tree is called the root, and nodes with no children are called leaf nodes.

-In the example above, we create a TreeNode class, which represents a node in the tree.
+In the example, we create a TreeNode class, which represents a node in the tree.
 Each node has a value and an array of children to store its child nodes.

 We then create four nodes: root, nodeB, nodeC, and nodeD.
 We add nodeB and nodeC as child nodes of the root, and nodeD as a child node of nodeB, creating a simple tree structure: